Volorf/xr-prototypes/README.md

 I've been working on BoxelXR as my pet project for over 5 years.
 BoxelXR was released 2.5 years ago, and since then, I have gotten many comments about adding hand-tracking.
 I've been exploring this for many years, and now I've decided to bring it to this app finally.

 The main mechanics are similar ("recognition over recall" UX principle!) to what you can find in other 3D editors like Blender, when you work with 3D face-extrusion.
-Obviously, MagicaVoxel has it too.
+Obviously, MagicaVoxel, which is my primary source of inspiration for this project, has it too,

-[The original BoxelXR on Meta Quest Store](https://www.meta.com/experiences/5815420721867244/ ).
+[The original BoxelXR on Meta Quest Store (with controllers)](https://www.meta.com/experiences/5815420721867244/ ).

-💡 For everyone who is wondering how I did it:
+💡 For everyone who is wondering how I did it:<br/>
-1️⃣ I used Unity3D + C#;
+1️⃣ I used Unity3D + C#;<br/>
-2️⃣ It's running on Meta Quest 3;
+2️⃣ It's running on Meta Quest 3;<br/>
-3️⃣ I used XR Interaction Toolkit to communicate with the device's API and get all hand-tracking data;
+3️⃣ I used XR Interaction Toolkit to communicate with the device's API and get all hand-tracking data;<br/>
 4️⃣ The interactions themselves are pure math essentially.

 📐 If you are curious about what math I use to design such things, [I wrote an article for you, where I explain this](https://medium.com/@olegfrolov/essential-math-for-spatial-computing-f7df7ea6c413).